natanfelipe/MarvelHeroesApp/README.md

 # MarvelHeroesApp

-This app displays a list of heroes from Marvel where you can check some details about them.
+This app contains a list of characters from marvel api as you can see on the image below:

+Libraries used to build the app:

+- Retrofit;
+- Architecture components (LiveData+ViewModel)
+- RxJava;
+- Glide
+- OkHttp.